UWRealityLab/xrcapstone-team-template/README.md

 - `.gitattributes`: Git LFS configuration.
 - `.gitignore`: Files that should not be managed by git.
-- `LICENSE`: GNu GPLv3 license.
+- `LICENSE`: GNU GPLv3 license.
 Change as needed.
 - `README.md`: This file.
 Should have instructions on how to install and run your project.